Recently I noticed two diesel locomotives coupled in the 8th Avenue railyard of the Fort Worth & Western railroad.

 On the nameplate of the Star-Telegram this longhorn is more read than herd.

 The real (Joseph) McCoy: Lounging in the “green room” between shows behind the Livestock Commission Building.

-In a pasture near the Clear Fork of the Trinity River, longhorns in love.
+Longhorns in love: In a pasture near the Clear Fork of the Trinity River in Benbrook.

 Jimmy, I was concentrating on longhorns in this post.
 “The Vaquero” appears in a post on horses and in a post on North Main Street.

 Did I miss the Mexican cowboy on North Main mounted on a horse with his pistol in a holster–which our politically correct City Council rejected because of the pistol before relenting to the reality of history?
 Or maybe it’s not part of this story.
 Just curious.

 Where is the one near Westcreek?
 I grew up in South Hills and my close friends Bob and Kitty Brandt still live there.
 I count Marsha (may she rest in peace) and Charles as friends also.